 Text copied to clipboard!

-• Proven experience as a Reinforcing Ironworker.
+• Proven experience as a Reinforcing Ironworker or similar role.

-• Ability to read and interpret blueprints and technical documents.
+• Ability to read and interpret construction blueprints and plans.

-• Attention to detail and problem-solving skills.
+• Strong attention to detail and precision.

 Potential interview questions